OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-graphic-rate-menu

-TODO This menu only applies to the line graphic.
+This menu only applies to the line graphic.
 Currently, OED always graphs kW which is effectively kWh/hour.
 OED will now return to the client Quantity/hour for any line graphic.
 For example, it might be liters/hour, kg of CO2/hour, etc. The user might want to display the rate in another unit, e.g., liters/minute.
 To allow this, there will be a new menu on the line graphic page below the new units menu with the name "graphic rate".
 It will be a dropdown menu (it could be click options similar to the length of bars on the bar graphic page if people think that is better) with the following entries:

 | user choice |     value associated     |
 | :---------: | :----------------------: |